Islam in Malta: British period: 1800-1964

 The 17th-century cemetery at Spencer Hill had to be relocated in 1865 to make way for planned road works, with one tombstone dating to 1817 being conserved at the National Museum of Archaeology in Valletta.

 A new cemetery was commissioned by the Ottoman sultan Abdülaziz, and it was constructed between 1873 and 1874 at Ta' Sammat in Marsa, as decided in 1871.

 Construction took over six months to complete.

 It was designed by the Maltese architect Emanuele Luigi Galizia in Moorish Revival architecture.
 The design for the project was unique in Maltese architecture at that point.
 Galizia was awarded the Order of the Medjidie by the Ottoman sultan for designing the Turkish cemetery, and thus was made a Knight of that order.

 At the end of the 19th century the cemetery became a landmark by its own due to its picturesque architecture.

 Due to the absence of a mosque at the time, the cemetery was generally used for Friday prayers until the construction of a mosque in Paola.
 The small mosque at the cemetery was intended to be used for prayers during an occasional burial ceremony, but the building and the courtyard of the cemetery became frequently used as the only public prayer site for Muslims until the early 1970s.

-A properly sized mosque was designed by Architect Galizia but the project was abandoned.
+A properly sized mosque was designed by Galizia but the project was abandoned.
 The plans are available in Turkish archives in Istanbul which hold the words “Progetto di una moschea – Cimitero Musulmano“ (Project for a mosque – Muslim Cemetery).
 A possible reason for shelving the project was the economic situation and political decline of the Ottoman Empire.
 The place became too small eventually for the growing Muslim community.